-None - all CORs are within 6 years old, but math 130 will need to be updated later this year.
+None - all CORs are within 6 years old.
+Math 251 was updated this semester.

 B. Identify Patterns of Curriculum Offerings

 Guidelines: What is the planning group's 2-year curriculum cycle of course offerings by certificates and degrees?
 What is the ideal curriculum cycle?
 Discuss any issues.